dlphn/tweet-noise/README.md

 ## Project structure

-- 'main.py' : from a dataset split the dataset into test and train.
+- `main.py` : from a dataset split the dataset into test and train.
+- Save tweets in MongoDB - tweetsUpload :
     - `streamingAPI.py`: fetch data from Twitter API and save in MongoDB
+    - `loadLocalTweets.py`: save tweets from json file in MongoDB
 - `JSONBuilder.py`: fetch data from MongoDB and build 2 JSON files for spam and info
 - `arrayBuilder.py`: fetch data from MongoDB and build an array of all the tweets (text and label only)
 - `dataLabelling.py`: small algorithm to ease the data labelling process